LordBramster/BZCC-United-War/README.md

     <br>
 </p>

-> ***Following the events of BATTLEZONE 2, the UNITED WAR story begins many years after the end of the Human-Scion War.
-By 2097, the INTERNATIONAL SPACE DEFENSE FORCE was disbanded; an all new peacekeeping force known as the UNITED DEFENSE FORCE, safeguards the new "solar frontier".
-RACHAEL MANSON (Science Officer), a descendant of a decorated veteran who served in the Human-Scion War, plays a pivotal role in an important discovery within the Elysium System.
-Elysium, a once abandoned planet during the Biometal-War, emerges as a hub for recent xeno-biology and scientific inquiry in the ever-expanding "solar frontier".
-Now industrialized by the RESEARCH-DRILLING-AND-SPACE-AUTHORITY, the Elysium System holds the possible key to humanity’s survival: an all new strain of Biometal…***
+> *Following the events of BATTLEZONE II, the UNITED WAR story begins many years after the end of the Human-Scion War.
+By the late 2090's, the INTERNATIONAL SPACE DEFENSE FORCE (ISDF) has been disbanded; an all new peacekeeping force, known as the UNITED DEFENSE FORCE (UDF), safeguards the expanding SOLAR FRONTIER from looming threats.
+Science Officer RACHAEL MANSON, a descendant of an infamously-decorated veteran having served in the Human-Scion War, plays a pivotal role in an mysterious discovery within the ELYSIUM System.
+ELYSIUM, a once abandoned planet following the Biometal-War, emerges as a hub for the latest xeno-biology and scientific research conducted in the furthest reaches of the SOLAR FRONTIER.
+Now industrialized by the RESEARCH-AND-DEVELOPMENT-SPACE-AUTHORITY (RDSA), the ELYSIUM System holds a potential key to humanity’s next evolution, or threat: an all new strain of Biometal.*

 <br>